-3 Tennessee postal employees killed in post office shooting, authorities say
+3 Tennessee postal employees, including shooter, dead in post office shooting, authorities say

 The police department said there were no active threats and the area was secured

-The FBI was investigating a shooting at a Tennessee post office Tuesday where three employees were killed, authorities said.
+The FBI was investigating a shooting at a Tennessee post office Tuesday where three employees, including the suspected shooter, died, authorities said.

 The shooting occurred at the Orange Mound post office, and the Memphis Police Department was assisting with securing the perimeter, the police force tweeted.
 The U.S. Postal Inspection Service, the law enforcement arm of the Postal Service, told Fox News the shooting occurred at the facility called the East Lamar Carrier Annex.